 Tigre (ትግረ)

 Tigre is a member of the Ethiopic branch of South Semitic languages.
-It is spoken by about 800,000 people in Eritrea, particularly in western parts of that country, and also in neighbouring areas of Sudan, where the language is known as Xasa (ኻሳ).
+It is spoken by about 1 million people mainly in western and northern Eritrea, and also in neighbouring areas of Sudan.
 It is thought to have descended from Ge'ez, the liturgical language used in the Ethiopian and Eritrean Orthodox Tewahedo Church.

 Muslim Tigre people tend to write their language with the Arabic script, while Christian Tigres and the Eritrean government use a version of the Ge'ez / Ethiopic alphabet, which was devised for a Tigre translation of the New Testament published in 1902.